Mommy glares at me. “Yes, that’s why I’m worried.”

 We make a right, and there it is, Room 303.
 Naftoli lifts his hand to knock when the door suddenly opens and Mommy appears.
 “Come in, come in quickly,” she whispers, flapping her hand.
 We scurry in, confused by the cloak-and-dagger attitude.

 “Sorry,” she giggles, “but the maximum amount of visitors is three, not um, all of you.”

 I look around.
-With Mommy, Aharon, me, Chemia, Zev, and Shimshon, we are double the maximum.
+With Mommy, Naftoli, me, Chemia, Zev, and Shimshon, we are double the maximum.
 I snicker and then I hear Babby saying, “Bella, is that you, bubbele?”

 I swallow, I’m really, really bad at this.
 I peek around the pink flowered curtains, and there she is.
 Babby, tall, beautiful, high cheekbones, and a big smile in her favorite shade of Rouge Wine lipstick.
 And a cast.
 A very big, very large cast holding her hip in place.

 I blink back sudden tears and with a strength I didn’t know I have, I approach the bed and take her soft, veined hand.